ubccpsc/classy/docs/tech-staff/termtransitions.md

 ## Archive Data Database

-There are two types of data to produce:
+There are two types of data to archive:

 1. MongoDB `gzip` data dump
 2. Container grading run tarball